NZRS/dnsbitflip/README.md

 by cosmic rays.
 Has a number of options for controlling how the labels are generated.

+Provided both as a Ruby 2 script and Python 3 script.

 # Usage
 <pre>
 usage: dnsbitflip label [-u] [-8] [-c] [-d]